DiscipleTools/disciple-tools-prayer-campaigns/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-prayer-subscription.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-prayer-subscription)

-# Disciple Tools - Prayer Subscription
+# Disciple Tools - Subscription

 Add a prayer subscription module to Disciple.Tools that allows for non-users to subscribe to pray for specific locations at specific times, supporting both time and geographic prayer saturation for your project.